Flexxkii/Steering-Wheel-API/readme.md

 Still work in progress.

 There are currently 0 browser games supporting steering wheel as a gamepad...
 So in hope to change it, I made this API for easier implementing it.
-Do share your browser game if you do.
+Do share your browser game if you do support it or have implemented this API.

 Tested with a Logitech G29